WordPoints/dependencies/docs/background.md

 ## Integrations

 Parent-child relationships are only one type of integration though.
-Often two first-class plugins can integrate (call them "married"), while a child can sometimes integrate with more than one parent (only natural, we might suppose).
+Often, two first-class plugins can integrate (call them "married"), while a child can sometimes integrate with more than one parent (only natural, we might suppose).
 Clear distinctions can be made between these, but in the end they are all integrations: they are all means of augmenting (and in some cases bridging) purpose-oriented packages.

 ## Bearing the Burden

 In the end, we must acknowledge that any constraints which we want to place upon dependencies we must reasonably expect to have to apply to *most* plugins, not only a particular class built with particular intent.
 This is true because most plugins are extendable, that is, they can be integrated with.

 In response to this realization we can decide either to design a dependency system that bears this burden, leaving the plugin developer free from contraints, or to place this burden on the plugin developer, thus releiving our depenency system.
-In fact, in the latter case the very design of the plugin system itself, the framework provided for building plugin APIs, could potentially bear most of that burden, rather than every plugin developer having to shouler it.
+In fact, in the latter case the very design of the plugin system itself, the framework provided for building plugin APIs, could potentially bear most of that burden, rather than every plugin developer having to shoulder it.

-The plugin API as it currently exists, can be reduced primarily to the action and filter API.
+The plugin API as it currently exists can be reduced primarily to the action and filter API.
 This API was created to facilitate extension of and integration with WordPress itself.
 As such, it has also been suggested that it is capable of facilitating integration between plugins.
 However, it is acknowledged that this is only possible if plugin developers place upon themselves the same constraints which WordPress itself shoulders: "technical debt as a service."
 The knowledge that a differently designed API might make this unnecessary makes this pill all the harder to swallow.

 ## Shades of Compatibility